patrickbucher/learning-rust/diary.md

 # Day 16 (2024-04-09)

 I read chapter 13, did some examples on my own, and applied the proposed improvements to the `minigrep` project from yesterday.

 Later in the morning, I implemented prime factorization in Rust, which mixes loops and iterators/closures.
+The implementation was rather slow, i.e. two orders of magnitude slower than `factor(1)`, which is implemented in C.

+I had the idea to use some kind of stream to interleave factorization with the prime number search in order to make it run faster.
+Only in the evening I had the insight that an Iterator is exactly what I needed.
+I implemented  my first iterator, which allowed me to rewrite the factorization function.
+Now it works roughly at the same speed as `factor(1)`.
+This programming example screams for an article!

 # Day 15 (2024-04-08)